Saga Pearl II: Astor

 Astor's maiden voyage had been scheduled for 22 August 1981 but could only begin after her delayed delivery on 4 December.
-Her schedule of winter cruises in the Caribbeean region and summers in Europe did not prove to be profitable, so Hadag decided in October 1983 to sell her.
+Her schedule of winter cruises in the Caribbean region and summers in Europe did not prove to be profitable, so Hadag decided in October 1983 to sell her.

 The South African Marine Corporation (Safmarine) bought the ship in February 1984 and, after a refit in Hamburg during which the passenger capacity was reduced to 530, they began a programme combining cruises in Europe and southern Africa with Southampton–Cape Town voyages, reviving the ocean liner route.
 However, Safmarine discovered that Astor did not have enough speed to maintain the liner schedule.
 So a new ship was ordered that could meet those requirements, also to be named Astor, and the existing ship was sold on 29 August 1985.

 It has been alleged that the sale of Astor to East Germany, via a West German intermediary, was part of a secret three-way arrangement through which South Africa received submarine technology transfer, in defiance of the international arms embargo, as well as the replacement Astor.
 At the same time the HDW shipyard, desperate for new work, would build the ship, and East Germany, which lacked the foreign currency to buy Astor, could pay the intermediary in its national Ostmark.